Hi, I’m Nancy.

 be kind.

-Lift others up, especially those that don’t have the resources.
+Lift others up—especially those without resources.
 We can do more together.

 lead with integrity & compassion.

-Model the behavior you want to see in others.
-Listen with empathy, then reduce pain and suffering.
-Do the right thing.
+Listen with empathy, reduce pain and suffering, and do the right thing.

 show gratitude.